drewmard/HarmonizeGWAS/README.md

 ## (4) Future to-do.

 Code:
-* Map SNPs from author-provided effect/non-effect alleles to reference/alternate alleles (I might have the code to do this in CONVERT_TO_REF portion of the script.)
+* Map SNPs from author-provided effect/non-effect alleles to reference/alternate alleles (I might have the code to do this in CONVERT_TO_REF portion of the script, but not tested.)
 * Map SNPs to RSID.
 (I don't have a computationally efficient approach for doing this yet.)
 * Map SNPs to SPDI.
 (I pretty much have code for this last part (spdi.R), but this just takes a while to run.)
+* Map RSIDs to chr + pos.
+(I have rough code for this that isn't fully tested in dbsnpQuery.R.)

 Application:
 * Does this script work with the following GWAS studies?